 - chopped fruit & veg – whatever they like such as grapes, strawberries, blueberries, raspberries (when on sale!), kiwi fruit, pineapple, carrrot, cucumber, capsicum, watermelon etc. If it’s a fruit like watermelon we usually put this in a separate container and include a wipe as it can get a little messy.
 Alternatively, add a little silicon patty cup to keep it separate from other food.

 - Anzac biscuits or plain sweet biscuits

-- sultanas, apricots or other dried fruit they like
+- sultanas, apricots or other dried fruit they like apples

 - The number one lunchbox staple – a sandwich.
 Fillings could include hummus and grated cheese, jam, cheese, ham, vegemite, salad.
 Cheese and bacon rolls or vegemite scrolls mix things up too.
 Also, if either the kids or you have sandwich fatigue, you can mix things up by using cookie cutters to make sandwiches into shapes.
 Might give them a giggle at the very least!